|Visit Jeonbuk Year 2012 Special Feature Food Lovers Tour of Jeollabuk-do|

 The people of Jangsu, a mountainous area at the foothills of Deogyusan, make their living by raising cattle, pigs, and black goats so it comes as no surprise that one of the delicacies of this rugged region is heugyeomso-jumulleok (broiled seasoned black goat).
 Since the goats graze on the medicinal herbs of Jangansan Mountain (alt.
 1237m), heugyeomso-jumulleok is also said to contain a variety of nutrients and is one of Korea's most unique health foods.
 However, preparing the dish is no easy feat!
 First, black goat bones are simmered for 3 to 4 hours to make a thick meat broth.
 The broth is then poured out onto seasoned goat meat and the concoction is set aside to marinate for an additional hour.
 Finally, the meat is broiled with leeks, green onions, mushrooms, and other vegetables before being served up to hungry diners.

-Jeonju Kongnamul-gukbap (Jeonju-style bean sprout soup with rice)
+Jeonju Kongnamul-gukbap (Jeonju-style bean sprout and rice soup)

 ☞ Recommended Attractions in Jeonju